acifuentes99/examprepcycle/readme.md

 #### Installing Locally

-* Install NodeJs in your computer
+* Install NodeJs and NPM in your computer
 * Open a Terminal.
 Go to the code directory
+* Run "npm install", to install all the requiered node modules
 * Run "node server.js"
 * Go to "localhost:8080" in your web browser